Agoric/documentation/main/guides/orchestration/getting-started/key-concepts.md

 ### Registration APIs

 - `registerChain` register a new chain with `chainHub`.
 The name will override a name in well-known chain names.
-If a durable zone was not provided, registration will not survive a reincarnation of the vat, and will have to be registered again.
 - `registerConnection` registers a connections between two given chain IDs.
 - `registerAsset` registers an asset that may be held on a chain other than the issuing chain.
 Both corresponding chains should already be registered before this call.